-1. The UK has a large number of financial services firms that may hold client money and custody assets (referred to collectively as "client assets-") belonging to their clients-.
-The Financial Conduct Authority's (FCA's) 10th Principle for Businesses is that "A firm must arrange adequate protection for clients' assets when it is responsible for them".

-- 2. Rules in respect of the 10th principle are set out in the FCA's Client Assets Sourcebook (CASS rules) which require firms to hold client money and custody assets separately from their own in order to minimise the risk of loss to clients in the event of the firm's insolvency.
+- The UK has a large number of financial services firms that may hold client money and custody assets (referred to collectively as "client assets") belonging to their clients.
+The Financial Conduct Authority's (FCA's) 10th Principle for Businesses is that "A firm must arrange adequate protection for clients' assets when it is responsible for them". - 2.
+Rules in respect of the 10th principle are set out in the FCA's Client Assets Sourcebook (CASS rules) which require firms to hold client money and custody assets separately from their own in order to minimise the risk of loss to clients in the event of the firm's insolvency.
 Such losses may arise, for example, from the claims of its general creditors and from right of set-off by institutions which hold the custody assets or client money.
-Other FCA rules may also be applicable to CASS auditors-.
+Other FCA rules may also be applicable to CASS auditors.
 An example of such other FCA rules are the FCA's Supervisory (SUP) rules. - 3.
-The expression "CASS auditor" is used in the Standard to describe the person who is responsible for preparing and submitting a Client Assets Report to the FCA.
-For insurance intermediaries, the FCA's rules require the report to be submitted to 'the firm'. - 4.3.
 The Financial Services and Markets Act 2000 (FSMA 2000) together with other legislation such as the Companies Act 2006 provide the statutory framework for the obligations of firms and CASS auditors.
 FSMA 2000 permits the FCA to have rules requiring a firm to appoint an auditor and to impose "other duties" on the auditor of the firm.
 The duty of an auditor to prepare and submit a Client Assets Report to the FCA is such an "other duty".
 However, a firm need not appoint its statutory auditor to be its CASS auditor.